Our Research.

 Teaching AI Like We Teach Humans

-Teachers learn to grade by discussing exemplars with colleagues, comparing submissions to only a handful of anchors, and updating their understanding of the rubric as they go.
+Teachers learn to grade from a handful of exemplars, discussion, and ongoing calibration.
 LLMs can do the same.

 Taking Each At Their Best